Detection and Tracking of Multiple Mice Using Part Proposal Networks: Related Work

 \section{Related Work}

 In this section, we review the established approaches related to our proposed system.
 Section 2.1 reviews the existing methods for tracking multiple mice.
-Section 2.2 discusses the works used for multi-people tracking.
+Section 2.2 discusses the methods used for multi-people tracking.